collocations.org

 This report is based on the analysis of 600 completed questionnaires.

-concern sth, cover sth, detail sth, examine sth, look at sth, relate to sth
+address sth, concern sth, cover sth, deal with sth, detail sth, examine sth, focus on sth, look at sth, relate to sth

 The report looks at the health risks linked to obesity.

-Reports have indicated that a growing number of medium-sized firms are under financial pressure.
+Reports have indicated that a growing number of medium-sized companies are under financial pressure.

-The report notes evidence that secondary smoke from other people''s cigarettes harms unborn children.
+The report notes evidence that secondary smoke harms unborn children.

 The report went on to list her injuries.